Holger's

 setFilter

-public void setFilter(Filter<E> filter)
+public void setFilter(Filter<? super E> filter)

 if a non-null filter is set, only those elements that pass the filter will be returned by next().